sagecodes/intro-git-github/README.md

 # Introduction to Git and Github

 ## Setup

-Have patience.
+- Have patience.
 Setting up software tools can be frustrating, but you'll get trough it!

-Install git
+- Install git

-Create a github account
+- Create a github account

 ## Introductions!

+## Workshop Goals
+get you using git!

 ## What is Git?